uraalexkuch/openaistudio-vllm-agent/docs/project_documentation.md

 | `RoleConfig.json` | Declares roles, context, and preferred skills. |
 | `workspace/` | Shared workspace folder where agents read and write files. |

+## Dynamic Pipeline Generation

+The system intercepts the task execution (`extension.ts`) before building the `ChatChain`.
+It queries the `Chief Executive Officer` model with the user's idea to return a JSON array of strictly necessary phases.

+For instance:
+- A simple browser game might yield `["System Architecture", "Coding", "Documentation"]`, successfully bypassing the `Database Optimization` and `Security Audit` phases.
+- A complex full-stack app will trigger the full pipeline.

+## Terminating Feedback Loops

+To prevent infinite dialogue loops (e.g., between the Programmer and Code Reviewer), `Phase.ts` dynamically injects a `<DONE>` instruction into the system prompts.
+The execution explicitly breaks out of the loop immediately after either the assistant or the user agent produces the `<DONE>` marker, ensuring token efficiency and prompt progression.

 ## Human-in-the-Loop Flow

 ```